Rev. Jacqueline J. Lewis, Ph.D

 Senior Minister & Public Theologian

-In her activism, preaching, speaking, writing, and teaching, Dr. Lewis advocates for racial equality, gun control, economic justice, equal rights for all sexual orientations/genders and marriage equality.
+In her activism, organizing, preaching, speaking, writing, and teaching, Jacqui advocates for global peace, racial equality, religious freedom, gun control, economic justice, equal rights for all genders/sexual orientations, and a multiethnic democracy in which vote and voice matter.
 Because of her dynamic leadership, Middle Church was featured in a national broadcast on CBS.
-A Bold New Love: Christmas Eve with Middle Collegiate Church aired on December 24, 2018 to more than 1,000,000 viewers.
-Dr. Lewis has been on the The Today Show, All In with Chris Hayes, AM Joy, The Melissa Harris Perry Show, NY1, ABC, NBC, PBS, CBS and WPIX, where she recently covered the Brooklyn memorial for George Floyd.
-Dr. Lewis created two national television programs: Just Faith, an on-demand television program on MSNBC.com, and Chapter and Verse at PBS.
+A Bold New Love: Christmas Eve with Middle Collegiate Church aired on December 24, 2018, to more than 1,000,000 viewers.
+Jacqui has been a frequent commentator on NBC, ABC, CBS, MSNOW, and PBS, and on National Public Radio.
+Jacqui created two national television programs: Just Faith, an on-demand television program on MSNBC.com, and Chapter and Verse at PBS.
+She has been featured in documentary Jesus, Crown of Thorns; and in Life Stories, a division of the Kunhardt Film Foundation.
+Middle Church and Jacqui have been featured in AP, RNS News, The Washington Post, the New York Times, NowThis, The Wall Street Journal and other major periodicals.

 Newsletter Signup